ORIGIN & FUNCTIONS

 Robert C. Murphy Courts of Appeal Building, 361 Rowe Blvd., Annapolis, Maryland, April 2015.
 Photo by Diane F. Evartt.

-The Clerk of the Court of Appeals maintains the docket, receives briefs and transcripts of cases filed with the Court, and maintains official custody of Court decisions, Acts of the General Assembly, and other records required to be filed with the Court.
+For the Supreme Court of Maryland, the Clerk maintains the docket, receives briefs and transcripts of cases filed with the Court, and maintains official custody of Court decisions, Acts of the General Assembly, and other records required to be filed with the Court.

-The Clerk is appointed by the Court of Appeals (Const., Art.
+The Clerk is appointed by the Supreme Court of Maryland (Const., Art.
 IV, sec.
 17).

 Search the Manual